wp-plugins/beautiful-taxonomy-filters/README.txt

 = Is it compatible with Polylang/WPML?
 It is currently only compatible with Polylang but support for WPML is coming.
 We've not been able to test every single setting in polylang so bear with us if there are a few bugs to work out (feedback is much appreciated).
 In order for this to work properly you should set the post types and all connected taxonomies to be translatable.
 The filtered urls will still work even if you don't set the posttype to be translatable but when switching language Polylang still think it should add the new language to the URL which means it'll throw a 404 error.
 This is to be expected and NOT due to this plugin.
 If you experience 404 errors make sure you flush your rewrite rules by going to settings > permalinks in the admin dashboard.

+Note that it will still work on a site using WPML, it just doesn't have the support for translated taxonomies etc.

 = Is it compatible with XXXXXX? =
 You will be able to use this plugin with any **public registered custom post type** regardless if it's been created by yourself or a plugin. **However** the displaying of the CPT must be via it's archive template.
 That means that a plugin that uses shortcodes to display the entire post listing on a static page will not work out of the box.
 It will also not work out of the box with plugins that in some way alter the permalink to the CPT archive [WPMU Devs Events+ for example](https://premium.wpmudev.org/project/events-plus/).